 What is Gamification?

 Gamification is using game-like designs or strategies in a non-game context.
 It started to pick up speed in 2010, and now it is a staple of both the for-profit and nonprofit world.
-It adds creativity and competition to something that might be, ahem, boring.
+It modernizes and adds an element of competition to something that might be, ahem, boring.